sahilmalhotra0510/io/active.md

 Here are our active projects:
 https://model.earth/io

 You can pull down our main repos with a single cmd.
-First make a fork of the data-pipeline and data-commons repos in GitHub.com.
-Then select  checkboxes here for those 2 repos and run the cmd in a local webroot folder. https://model.earth/localsite/start/steps
+First make a fork of the data-pipeline and data-commons repos in GitHub.com/modelearth.
+Then select the checkboxes for those 2 repos here:

+https://model.earth/localsite/start/steps

 Let me know if you need a welcome letter for the OPT program.